camillehan11/CDCTask/README.md

 The following versions have been tested: Python 3.7.16 + Pytorch 1.13.1+cu116.
 But newer versions should also be fine.

 ## The introduction of each file

+`main_1.py`: run this main file to simulate the methods for CDC resource management and concurrent task orchestration.

 ### Configurations
 `options.py`: The whole configuration of this project, and the parameters can be changed for better performance.